0x00developer/ribbit/README.md

 - Customize the network stats display.
 - Integrate additional tools if required.

-However, **do not change the API structure**, as it's powered by Ribbit’s code.
-Altering the API may disrupt data retrieval and affect the functionality of the platform.
+However, **do not change the API structure**, as it's powered by Ribbit’s code and PepeBlocks API.
+Altering the API provider may disrupt data retrieval and affect the functionality of the platform.

 ## 📡 API Usage:

-The platform includes an API for fetching real-time stats and network data. **Important:** Please leave the API endpoints and keys as they are, as any modifications could cause issues with data retrieval.
+The platform includes an API by PepeBlocks for fetching real-time stats and network data. **Important:** Please leave the API endpoints as they are, as any modifications could cause issues with data retrieval.

-You can access the API from your server to pull live data and integrate it into your own systems.

 ## 🔒 Security: